395t/review-assignments/_summaries/touvron2020training_1.md

 Second, during the training process, the authors use truncated normal distribution to initialize weights to avoid divergence.
 The authors also use several data-argumentation methods, and it seems all data augmentation methods help with performance.

 * How well does the paper perform?<br/>
+  1. Choosing CNNs as teacher model, the trained DeiT perform better than choosing Transformer as teacher model. <br/>
+  2. using hard distillation method helps DeiT achieve better performance <br/>
+  3. On other datasets, DeiT achieved state-of-the_art results or close to state-of-the-art results <br/>
+  4. data augmentation helps improve performance <br/>
+  5. AdamW optimizer with same learning as used in Vision Transformer helps DeiT achieved the best result.
+In general, DieT is sensitive for hyperparameters of optimizer. <br/>
+  6. higher fine-tuning resolution helps DeiT achieved better performance <br/>

 * What interesting variants are explored?<br/>